 New York Marriott at the Brooklyn Bridge (Brooklyn)

 The name is a mouthful, but the New York Marriott at the Brooklyn Bridge is a perfect choice for business travelers and Marriott Bonvoy members.
 This hotel has all of the familiar amenities of Marriott chains that you know and love, but it’s the location that makes it a great place to stay.
 The New York Marriott at the Brooklyn Bridge (there’s that long name again) is located in downtown Brooklyn, between Barclay’s Center (home of the Nets) and the DUMBO neighborhood of Brooklyn.

 DUMBO, for those who don’t know, stands for Down Under Manhattan Bridge Overpass.
-It’s the area of Brooklyn between the Brooklyn Bridge and Manhattan Bridge famous for that one instagram photo.
-The neighborhood’s cobblestone streets, award winning restaurants, and long lines for delicious pizza are a massive draw to locals, tourists, and celebrities.
-The hotel is near several MTA subway stations with trains which will take you further into Brooklyn or within 2-3 stops of Manhattan.
+It’s the area of Brooklyn between the Brooklyn Bridge and Manhattan Bridge famous for that one Instagram photo.
+The neighborhood’s cobblestone streets, award-winning restaurants, and long lines for delicious pizza are a massive draw to locals, tourists, and celebrities.
+The hotel is near several MTA subway stations with trains that will take you further into Brooklyn or within 2-3 stops of Manhattan.
 But we know you’ll probably be spending a few days in the area anyway.

 W Hotel Hoboken

 Ok, so Hoboken isn’t really a borough of New York, but don’t discount New Jersey as a great hub from which to explore NYC.
 Travel time from across the river is 20-30 minutes on the PATH train from your hotel to midtown Manhattan.
 Plus, you’ll get spectacular views of the Manhattan skyline, which is something you just won’t see from within the city.